shawna-p/mysterious-messenger/docs/_build/html/_sources/phone-calls.rst.txt

 Phone call labels end with ``return`` like all other labels.

 You may also find Ren'Py's "monologue mode" helpful, since you won't be switching between expressions or different speakers very often.
-See [[INSERT LINK HERE]] for an example of this.
+See ``tutorial_5_coffee.rpy`` for an example of this.

 Providing Choices